Lupus Flares: Triggers, Prevention, and Management | MyLupusTeam

 No matter how well you know your triggers, you’ll likely find that your lupus symptoms come and go.
 Sometimes, you may not even know what triggered a flare.

 Most people manage their lupus flares at home.
-This most often involves resting, avoiding current stressors, or finding ways to deal with the stress that comes into your life.
+Resting, avoiding current stressors, and finding ways to deal with stress all may be helpful.

-If you have repeated flares or a flare that is not getting better, talk to your health care team.
-These flare symptoms may indicate that your lupus is not under control.
-It might be time to change your lupus treatment plan.
+If you have repeated flares or a flare that’s not getting better, talk with your health care team.
+These flare symptoms may indicate that your lupus isn’t under control and it’s time to change your lupus treatment plan.

-Your doctor might adjust your medication, work with you to help secure medical leave from your job, or help you make lifestyle changes that might help.
+Your doctor might adjust your medication, work with you to help secure medical leave from your job, or help you make beneficial lifestyle changes.
 There are many treatments and therapies for lupus.
-Although it may take some time, you and your doctor will figure out what works for you.
+It may take some time, but you and your doctor will figure out what works for you.

 Find Your Lupus Team